adimov-eth/narai-catalog/onbording.md

 🚀 **Join the Future of Clicker Games!**
 - Tap to earn Quarks effortlessly.
 - Convert Quarks to rare, valuable Stars.
-- Be an early adopter and get Stars at lower prices!
+- Be an early adopter and get Stars at better prices!
 - Shape the game's economy with every action.

 👉 **Start Tapping and Build Your Cosmic Empire!**